PyLops/pylops/docs/source/addingsolver.rst

 The first thing we need to do is to locate a file containing solvers in the same family of the solver we plan to include, or create a new file with the name of the solver we would like to implement (or preferably its family).
 Note that as the solver will be a class, we need to follow the UpperCaseCamelCase convention both the class itself but not for the filename.
+Moroever the filename must end with a ``c`` (e.g., ``basicc.py``); as we will see later, by doing this for each class-based solver we can create also its corresponding function based solver in another file whose name does not end with a ``c`` (e.g., ``basic.py``).

 At this point we can start by importing the modules that will be needed by the solver.
-This varies from solver to solver, however you will always need to import the :py:class:`pylops.optimization._basesolver.Solver` which will be used as *parent* class for any of our operators.
+This varies from solver to solver, however you will always need to import the :py:class:`pylops.optimization.basesolver.Solver` which will be used as *parent* class for any of our operators.
-Moreover, we always reccomend to import  :py:func:` pylops.utils.backend.get_array_module` as solvers should be written in such a way that work both on numpy and cupy array.
+Moreover, we always recommend to import :py:func:` pylops.utils.backend.get_array_module` as solvers should be written in such a way that work both on numpy and cupy array.
 See later for details.

 .. code-block:: python